Ala Vaikunthapurramuloo: Filming

 The film's launch event was speculated to be held on the occasion of Valentine's Day (14 February 2019).
 On 13 April 2019, the film's launch was held at the office of Geetha Arts, the film's production house, with a pooja ceremony attended by the film's team.

 Principal shoot of the film took place on 24 April.
-Followed by a brief schedule on mid-April, the team took a break, citing the weather conditions, as well as Allu Arjun and his family, went for a short holiday in Switzerland.
+Followed by a brief schedule in mid-April, the team took a break, citing the weather conditions, as well as Allu Arjun and his family, went for a short holiday in Switzerland.
 The makers resumed the film's shoot on 24 May 2019.
 After wrapping the first schedule, the makers kickstarted the second schedule on 5 June 2019 in Hyderabad, with Pooja Hegde joining the sets.
 On 14 June, leaked stills featuring Allu Arjun as a corporate employee, went viral on social media.
 During this schedule the film added Nivetha Pethuraj, Tabu and Sushanth in pivotal roles.

 In mid-October, the team moved to France to film the song Samajavaragamana.
 Parts of the song was shot at Mont-Saint-Michel in Normandy, France, and the Eiffel Tower, in Paris.
 The song was also filmed at Lido de Paris, a world-famous cabaret theatre, and became the first South Indian film to shoot there.
 The makers cost up to ₹5 crore, for the song shoot.
 The team also shot the song "OMG Daddy" in parts of Europe.
-Later on December 2019, the makers moved to Hyderabad to shoot the song "Butta Bomma", for which a huge set was erected at the Annapurna Studios in Hyderabad.
+Later in December 2019, the makers moved to Hyderabad to shoot the song "Butta Bomma", for which a huge set was erected at the Annapurna Studios in Hyderabad.
 The shooting of the film was wrapped up on 28 December 2019.